Guillaine Barre Syndrome is a paralytic disorder affecting all age groups, and both men and women.

 - Physiotherapy of the affected limbs

 - Preventing complications of immobility – such as bed sores, muscle wasting, deep venous thrombosis.
+Incorporating solutions like hospital beds for home can contribute to a more comfortable and supportive environment, reducing the risk of these complications.

 The diagnosis of GBS is confirmed with the help of Electrophysiological studies like Nerve Conduction Tests (NCV), CSF (cerebrospinal fluid studies).